 Support applicants during the application process.

-Time commitment: 1 hour to become familiar with the stages of the application process and what the student is required to do; then 1 - 2 hours of calling a set number of applicants who have not completed steps, updating list with feedback on what was learned in the calls.
+Time commitment: 1 hour to become familiar with the stages of the application process and what the trainee is required to do; then 1 - 2 hours of calling a set number of applicants who have not completed steps, updating list with feedback on what was learned in the calls.
 Can be one off or ongoing.

 Call course applicants during the application process